qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two main approaches for grouping similar sequences together: denoising and clustering.
-The overview tutorial provides more in-depth discussion of these approaches (**TODO: link to where this will be**).
+The overview tutorial provides more in-depth discussion of these approaches.

 Regardless of how you group your sequences, the grouping methods will output: